byronpendason/byronpendason.github.io/_posts/2019-10-16-the-importance-of-ancestry.md

 date: 2019-10-16 13:08
 author: byronarn
 comments: true
-categories: [heathen basics, heathen worldview, heathen worship]
+categories: [heathen basics, heathen worldview, heathen worship, politics]
 ---
 In my last blog post, I discussed ancestor veneration.
 It can't be denied that for heathens, our ancestors are a very important aspect of our spirituality.
 So you'd think that ancestry is very important to us, wouldn't you?